-As a school counselor, one of the most frequently asked category of questions I receive centers around ‘how do I handle my child’s anger?’
-The question is almost always spoken by parents in a voice burdened with shame and embarrassment—as if anger in childhood was a bad thing or that any ‘good’ parent would know how to keep their kids perpetually happy.
+As a school counselor, one of the most frequently asked category of questions I receive centers around, "How do I handle my child’s anger?"
+The question is almost always asked by parents in a voice burdened with shame and embarrassment—as if anger in childhood was a bad thing or that any ‘good’ parent would know how to keep their kids perpetually happy.
 Neither could be further from the reality of human nature and no adult need berate themselves for the fact that their children act like human beings.

 To reassure caregivers that their questions about how to handle anger in children are valid and that they are not alone (by a long shot) in feeling weighed down by the challenge, here are my responses to a few of the most frequently asked questions about helping kids handle anger:

 Anger is a basic, primal, spontaneous, but temporary neurophysiological feeling.
 It is usually triggered by some sort of frustration and often perceived as an unpleasant state.
 Anger is real and it is powerful—but it needn’t be feared, denied, or considered bad in and of itself.
 Bearing in mind that all living creatures experience frustration, it follows that the feeling of anger is completely normal and natural.
 It’s what we do with our anger that counts.
 When anger is dealt with in healthy, constructive ways, there’s nothing bad or harmful about itHowever, too often we find that young people express anger in destructive ways that are harmful to friendships, parent-child interactions, student-teacher relationships, and even to long-term health.

 Do adult anger problems always start in childhood?